 From there, the morning continued with a series of short, sharp feature overviews provided by the business.
 Then, it was time for the architecture briefing.
 Unfortunately, the architect in question was at home sick, so using the magic of Google Hangouts, he presented from home.
 This turned out to be a pointed reminder of the value of in-person communication.
 The poor architect, on the other end of a computer screen, was unable to read the room, and the audience was trapped listening to a 45-minute version of what was supposed to be a 15-minute architecture briefing.
 (At least we learnt from the experience, as banning remote presentations was one of the first decisions made when the team started preparing for the PI 2 planning event.)

 After lunch, it was time for the teams to get planning.
 It was not long before I realised just how underprepared we were.
 From what I hear, this is true of almost all trains at their first PI Planning event.
 It wouldn’t be until well after the two days had been and gone that I would get some perspective and remember that it was me, all those months ago, that suggested we needed to stop trying to predict how the train would work and instead learn by doing.
-And as a learning experience for an Agile Release Train, the 2-day PI Planning event is just invaluable.
+As a learning experience for an Agile Release Train, the 2-day PI Planning event is invaluable.

 In the first afternoon of planning, so many missed opportunities became obvious.
 Some of them had been foreseen, but not actioned; others took us more by surprise.
 In no particular order it became clear that it would have been preferable for: